CT: 13 Notification of Ineligibility/Terminations (New)

 If a participant is no longer categorically eligible provide “Graduation from WIC” education and terminate in the WIC computer system, benefits ending at the end of the current benefit month.

-- Exception: if a participant has already gone beyond their categorical eligibility cut-off, but it’s either reported or discovered after the fact, participant(s) are to be terminated effective immediately, including any remaining benefits.
-Complete and give or mail the participant(s) a copy of the “Notice of Ineligibility, Placement on Waiting List, or Disqualification” form.
+- Exception 1: if a participant has already gone beyond their categorical eligibility cut-off, but it’s either reported or discovered after the fact, participant(s) are to be terminated effective immediately, including any remaining benefits.
+Complete and give or mail the participant(s) a copy of the “Notice of Ineligibility/Termination” form.
 Retain a copy of the completed form in participant’s file and provide “Graduation from WIC” education.
 See following examples:

-Example 2: Child is turning age 5 per WIC system records, and say you discover that the original certification birthdate was entered incorrect.
-The child is not 5 years old, but instead is actually 5 years, 4mths old.
+Example 1: Child is turning age 5 per WIC system records, and say you discover that the original certification birthdate was entered incorrect.
+The child is not 5 years old, but instead is actually 5 years, 4 months old.
 Terminate immediately along with any remaining benefits.
 Child is not entitled to additional benefits through the end of the month because s/he has already passed their 5th YO birthday month.

 7. Failure to Participate

 If a participant fails to have their EBT card revalidated for purchase of supplemental foods for two consecutive months (60 days), s/he becomes disqualified.
 Participant may be terminated on/after day 61 from date of last active benefit cycle.

 Occasionally a participant will contact the clinic to indicate they no longer wish to participate in the WIC program for any reason.
 Inform the client that they may reinstate or reapply if needed.

 9. Participant is Placed on a Waiting List